matyasatpm/custom-packaging-maven-plugin/README.md

+Changes from the original lib:
+- The lib supports now .swc files too.

 The custom-packaging-maven-plugin is aimed to be used in projects where the packaging is handled externally, yet you need Maven to install or deploy the artifacts.